 They’ve also switched out their packaging and tags to recycled cards and they’re working with suppliers to eliminate plastic from shipping materials.
 By 2025 they aim to eliminate all virgin plastic from their entire supply chain.

-I currently own a few of their ECONYL products (specifically the Citysafe CX Anti-Theft Backpack – which is my stylish multi-use daypack for travel, and the Daysafe Anti-Theft Tech Crossbody – which is my new passport/valuables carry case on travel days and my hands-free out-on-the-town-with-just-a-few-things bag while at my destination).
+I currently own a few of their ECONYL products (specifically the Citysafe CX Anti-Theft Backpack – which is a stylish multi-use daypack for travel and home, and the Daysafe Anti-Theft Tech Crossbody – which is my new passport/valuables carry case on travel days and my hands-free out-on-the-town-with-just-a-few-things bag while at my destination).
 The material feels great, and is equal – if not superior – in quality to Pacsafe’s older products.

 Aviator 100% Merino Wool Shirts and Hoodies